The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 04.01.24

 Syngenta, a defendant in the paraquat mass tort litigation, argued for a review of a statute that might redefine the jurisdictions for plaintiffs.
-Syngenta said nearly 600 of the plaintiffs are not from Pennsylvania where the case is being heard.
-The company’s attorneys believe that a recent Supreme Court ruling (Mallory v.
-Norfolk Southern Railway) might impact the jurisdiction for hundreds of plaintiffs.
+Syngenta said nearly 600 of the plaintiffs aren’t from Pennsylvania, where the case is being heard.
+The company’s attorneys believe that a recent Supreme Court ruling (Mallory v Norfolk Southern Railway) might impact the jurisdiction for hundreds of plaintiffs.
+Motley Rice attorneys successfully briefed this issue to the Pennsylvania Superior Court, resulting in the denial of Syngenta’s request for immediate review of the statute.
+Syngenta has sought further review of this denial to the Pennsylvania Supreme Court.

 02.01.24